vuejs/docs/src/api/composition-api.md

 const obj = reactive({ count: 0 })
 ```

-The reactive conversion is "deep": it affects all nested properties.
+The reactive conversion is "deep"—it affects all nested properties.
 In the [ES2015 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) based implementation, the returned proxy is **not** equal to the original object.
 It is recommended to work exclusively with the reactive proxy and avoid relying on the original object.

 - **Typing**